Buoyant Economies Australia Bank credit, the current account and fiscal deficit

 Australia: Current Account Deficit, Bank Credit and Currency While working for a government in the Pacific Islands, Leigh Harkness found a relationship between the growth and bank credit and the balance of payments.
 On returning to Australia and working in the Treasury Department, he found evidence in the Reserve Bank of Australia statistics on banking of a similar relationship between bank credit and the current account deficit.
 That relationship is clearly evident in the following graph.

-Neither of these are sustainable in the very long term.
-The debtor countries will eventually be called upon to repay their debts and those with the growing foreign assets will eventually wish to draw on those assets.
-When these changes occur, it is likely to be highly disruptive to the economies concerned.
+Neither of these are sustainable in the long term.
+Debtor countries may eventually be called upon to repay their debts.
+When this occurs, it is likely to be highly disruptive.
 Also, domestic debt and foreign debt grow faster than the capacity of the economy to repay their debts.
 So eventually, a country must have a financial crisis under the floating exchange rate system.
 (See money and inflation.)
 For high equilibrium exchange rate countries, foreign net capital inflow cannot exceed the demand for imports as international receipts (from exports and net international capital inflow) must equal international payments (for imports).
 The demand for domestic products is equal to the income from domestic products (they are essentially the same thing).
 So the demand for imports must equal the income from exports plus any additional demand generated by creating new money; that is, from bank credit and currency.
 This has wider implications for the economy.
 The Central Bank of the Philippines has been able to overcome this problem with a simple change in monetary policy.
 To read more about these issues, look up the papers on the subject.
+Click here to load an Excel spreadsheet and go to the Current Account worksheet to view the data used in the first chart above.
+The APRA data used to produce the second chart above is available here.

-Click here to load an Excel spreadsheet and go to the Current Account worksheet to view the data used.
-Home Philippines New Zealand USA Australian inflation and money Growth of Debt and the Loss of Income in America Last update: 6 August 2013
+Links to web pages with similar relationships for Philippines New Zealand USA India Australian inflation and money Growth of Debt and the Loss of Income in America Last update: 24 June 2020

 |